IBM/couchbackup/README.md

                                                          |_|
 ```

-CouchBackup is a command-line utility that allows a Cloudant or CouchDB database to be backed-up to a text file.
+CouchBackup is a command-line utility that allows a Cloudant or CouchDB database to be backed up to a text file.
 It comes with a companion command-line utility that can restore the backed up data.

 **N.B.**